 Web hosts can be a pain to deal with when things go wrong.

 Nothing kills your momentum like sitting in an empty customer service chat room while your online store is down and sales are plummeting.

-Despite being a small independent company, SiteGround has the same feel as the greats (Amazon, Google) with the customer service of a mom and pop shop.
+Despite being a small independent company, SiteGround has a lot of power combined with the customer service of a mom and pop shop.

 If you don’t know what one-click staging is, you need to know.
 Changing a website can be painful ESPECIALLY if you don’t have a test platform where you can see if changes work.
 One-click staging allows you to test changes on your site before bringing them live.
 This feature alone makes SiteGround worth the investment as you can maintain a sense of stability when making changes to your site and avoid awkward downtime from pushing a live update.